-Weekly data allows us to keep track of the great work pharmacies are doing and accurately assess the impact of this project so we can continue to expand the program.
+Monthly data allows us to keep track of the great work pharmacies are doing and accurately assess the impact of this project so we can continue to expand the program.

-Submitting weekly data comes in the form of a simple 5-minute online form, and you will receive a reminder email at the end of each week.
-We suggest that each pharmacy designate one staff member, such as a technician or assistant, to be responsible for submitting weekly data, and build it into their routine.
+Submitting monthly data comes in the form of a simple 5-minute online form, and you will receive a reminder email at the end of each month.